 - exchange ideas and learn new techniques

 - experience a supportive connection with other artists

 - exhibit their artwork in public galleries & spaces

 Who can participate?

-Our community is open to adult artists who have lived experience with mental health challenges or substance use disorder, via their own personal lived experience, experience with family members or friends, or through their work.
+Our community is open to adult artists who have lived experience with mental health and/or substance use challenges, via their own personal lived experience, experience with family members or friends, or through their work.
 Artists of all levels are welcome.
 Some members are established artists who have sold their work.
 Others have recently begun making art and value the knowledge and encouragement of more experienced artists.

 What does the Arts Collective offer?